LeftHandCold/design/layout/layout.md

 ```
 ##### Object Meta
 An object can only have one ObjectMeta item
+ObjectMeta needs to be consistent with BlockMeta to reduce code duplication
 ```
 +--------------+---------+---------+------------+-----------------+-------------+--------+
 | MetaType(1B) | Type(1B)| DBID(8B)| TableID(8B)| SegmentID(16B)  |AccountID(4B)|Num(2B) |